Agnesyap/Market-Basket-Analysis/README.md

 This is a Market Basket Analysis project by using association rules and apriori algorithm.
+The project is aim to find out the itemsets that are frequently purchased together by consumers and utilise this insights to increase basket size and total sales eventually.

 Language: Python